ImageMagick/Usage-Markdown/canvas/index.md

 Note that by default the distortion places the discontinuity at the top of the image, as such the [Transverse Warp](../warping/#transverse) corrects the angle and location of the discontinuity to match that produced by the [Arc Distort](../distorts/#arc).

-Here is a slightly different varient that generates a angular gradient but with a transparent circular mask.
+Here is a slightly different varient that generates an angular gradient but with a transparent circular mask.

 ~~~
 convert -size 50x1000 gradient: -rotate 90 -alpha set \